-Camp is fun, and we don’t need to plan or measure that.
-Beyond being fun, camp also has both immediate and long-term impact.
+Camp is fun!
+But beyond being fun, camp also has both immediate and long-term impact.
 We intentionally plan, measure and use information to continually improve upon what we do and how we do it.
-We have data to support how we deliver our programs, the outcomes youth experience in our programs, and the impact of our programs after campers move on.
+We have data to support how we deliver our programs, to understand the outcomes youth experience in our programs, and to help us determine the lasting impact of our programs after campers move on.
+Information is presented below for each program we offer.
+To learn about how we’ll incorporate our learnings going forward: Click here

 Season | Number of assessments | Goal Score | Actual Score |